12 Collaboration styles for working together effectively

 What are collaboration styles?

-Collaboration styles are different approaches people use while working with a team, which can be categorized by individual preferences (introspective, relational or expressive), or by the structure of the work (peer-to-peer, hybrid, hierarchical, or flat).
+Collaboration styles are the approaches people use when working with a team and can be categorized by individual preferences (introspective, relational, or expressive) or by the work structure (peer-to-peer, hybrid, hierarchical, or flat).
 Key collaboration styles include cooperative, competitive, directive, facilitative, and delegative.

 They influence how decisions are made, conflicts are resolved, and how effectively a team can leverage diverse strengths.
 Understanding these approaches is crucial to improving communication, promoting innovation, and achieving goals.